nestorrente/jitl-core/README.md

 Last added extensions have higher priority.

-Additionally, modules can define its own extensions (i.e., [SQL Module](https://github.com/nestorrente/jitl-sql-module) defines the **.sql** extension).
-Extensions defined by a module have the highest priority, but they are only used when invoking a method whose interface was associated with that module.
-See [Modules](#modules) and [@UseModule annotation](#usemodule-annotation).
+Additionally, processors can define its own extensions (i.e., [SQL Processor](https://github.com/nestorrente/jitl-sql-processor) defines the **.sql** extension).
+Extensions defined by a processor have the highest priority, but they are only used when invoking a method whose interface was associated with that processor.
+See [Processors](#processors) and [@UseProcessor annotation](#useprocessor-annotation).

 ## Encoding

-In order to specify the character set of the template files, JITL interfaces can be annotated with ```@Engine``` annotation.
+In order to specify the character set of the template files, JITL interfaces can be annotated with ```@Encoding``` annotation.
 This annotation receives a ```String``` representing the name of a character set.
 Let's see an example:

 **HtmlViews.java:**
 ```java